 1 cup milk

-2 cups shredded cheddar cheese (I shred it using my food processor) plus an additional 1/4 cup for the top
+2 cups shredded cheddar cheese (I shred it using my food processor, but bagged is fine) plus 1/4 cup for the top

 1 can Rotel tomatoes (this makes it taste like old fashioned Chicken Spaghetti to me)

 Break spaghetti into pieces and cook in boiling, salted water for 7-8 minutes.
 Meanwhile, cook onion and celery in one tablespoon butter over medium heat until onion is translucent.
 Add the remaining 5 tablespoons butter and 1/4 cup flour, salt and pepper, stir well, melt butter, then cook for 2 minutes.
 Add the chicken broth gradually, whisking to combine, and bring mixture to a boil.
 Add the milk and continue cooking until sauce is thickened.